Nightmare in Badham County: Plot

 While driving on a cross-country summer trip, two UCLA students, Cathy and Diane, get a flat tire in a rural Southern community.
 A local, George, helps the women put on the spare tire, during which they are confronted by the local sheriff, Slim Danen, who is standoffish toward the women.
 The women again rebuff Danen at a diner while getting their car fixed.
-After being told their car's water pump needs to be replaced, the women leave the car at the shop overnight and camp in the woods.
+After being told their car's fuel pump needs to be replaced, the women leave the car at the shop overnight and camp in the woods.
 In the middle of the night, Danen arrives and arrests the women for trespassing, and remands them to the county jail.

 That night, Danen sexually assaults Diane while Cathy witnesses the attack from a separate cell.
 At their hearing the next day, the corrupt local judge informs Cathy and Diane that they owe a significant amount of money for their car repairs, which both contest.
 During the hearing, Diane tells the judge that Danen raped her.
 The women are subsequently sent to Badham County Farm, a working prison farm, to serve a 30-day sentence.
-There they are overseen by Superintendent Dancer and three female guards, Dulcie, Smitty, and Greer.
+There they are overseen by Superintendent Dancer and three female guards, Dulcie, Smitty, and the most brutal, Greer.
 Cathy is horrified when she learns that the women's residence halls are racially segregated, resulting in Cathy being housed with all white women, and Diane placed in an all-black ward.

-Cathy and Diana witness a number of atrocities committed at the farm, including the guards humiliating and abusing the inmates, and using racial epithets.
+Cathy and Diane witness a number of atrocities committed at the farm, including the guards humiliating and abusing the inmates, and using racial epithets.
 Diane is taken under the wing of Sara, a longtime inmate at the farm.
 Cathy's sentence is extended by sixty days after she is implicated in a fight while working in the fields.
 A short time later, Cathy and several other inmates are allowed to leave for the day to serve drinks and wait on members of the local high society at an elite party, under the supervision of Dancer.
 Cathy attempts to ask for help from numerous attendees, but they all ignore her pleas.
 In the house, Cathy surreptitiously attempts to phone her parents in Philadelphia, but is caught by Dulcie.
 Dulcie, who is sympathetic to Cathy, only gives a mere warning, but after Smitty and Greer hear of the attempt, they bind Cathy's arms in the middle of the night and flagellate her.